K-Games/Ascension/README.md

 * Fixed Dual Sword not being considered a passive.
 * Phantom delay between strikes increased from 0.08s to 0.1s
 * Update bow attack animation values.
+* Fixed some skills rarely not activating and would go on cooldown.
+* Fixed rare bug where player would take damage after respawning if there was a damage source on their death location at the time of respawn.

 ### Credits
 #### Developers